VENI: Variational Encoder for Natural Illumination: Conclusion

 Our model produces realistic HDR environment maps with a well-behaved latent space that enables smooth interpolation.
 We design a rotation-equivariant vision transformer (VN-ViT) that operates on 360° panoramic images and follows the Vector Neuron principles.
 We introduce an SO(2)-equivariant extension to Vector Neurons and use it to reduce the equivariance of the VN-ViT from SO(3) to SO(2), resulting in an increased performance.
 To further enhance our model's performance, we adapt losses from depth prediction.
 Our model outperforms RENI++ in terms of reconstruction quality and latent-space structure.
 It provides a more unique latent representation and scales effectively to larger datasets, whereas RENI++ performance degrades, our model continues to improve.
 In conclusion, our work advances the modeling of natural illumination, and we believe this contribution will benefit downstream tasks such as inverse rendering, relighting and other vision problems that rely on accurate illumination priors.

-\paragraph{Acknowledgments.} The authors gratefully acknowledge the scientific support and HPC resources provided by the Erlangen National High Performance Computing Center (NHR@FAU) of the Friedrich-Alexander-Universität Erlangen-Nürnberg (FAU).
+\textbf{Acknowledgments.} The authors gratefully acknowledge the scientific support and HPC resources provided by the Erlangen National High Performance Computing Center (NHR@FAU) of the Friedrich-Alexander-Universität Erlangen-Nürnberg (FAU).
 The hardware is funded by the German Research Foundation (DFG).
+James Gardner was supported by the EPSRC Centre for Doctoral Training in Intelligent Games \& Games Intelligence (IGGI) (EP/S022325/1).

 {

 }

 \maketitlesupplementary